-I think just about everyone loves a steaming hot cup of Japanese miso soup!
+Just about everyone loves a steaming hot cup of Japanese miso soup, don't they?
 With a soothing and mild flavor, miso soup is light and "brothy", not the type of soup that is a meal on its own (though some people, myself included, enjoy it for breakfast), so serve your homemade miso soup as an appetizer before the main meal.

 Miso soup is a quick, easy and light soup and is a staple of Japanese cuisine.
 This basic recipe is a simple vegetarian and vegan version of the classic miso soup you'll find served in Japanese restaurants and sushi restaurants along with just about everything.